Try following these steps first

 If your music stops playing unexpectedly, use your device or Siri to start playing music again.
 In some situations, the Home app may be using your HomePod,* Apple TV or AirPlay-compatible speaker as the main audio source for streaming music (even if your HomePod* or Apple TV isn’t currently playing music).
 Using Siri on that device or performing another task may cause playback to stop everywhere.
 You can also use an iOS device or computer with iTunes as an audio source to stream music manually instead.

-If you see video but don't hear audio
+If you see video but can't hear audio

-If you can't hear audio when you're streaming video from your iOS device or Mac to your Apple TV, make sure that the volume is turned up and not muted on both your iOS device and your television or receiver.
+If you can't hear audio when you're streaming videos from your iOS device or Mac to your Apple TV, make sure the volume is turned up and not muted on both your iOS device and your television or receiver.

-If you're streaming video from an iPhone or iPad, check the Ring/Silent switch.
+If you're streaming videos from an iPhone or iPad, check the Ring/Silent switch.
 If it's set to silent, you'll see an orange line.
 Toggle the switch to turn on the ringer.

 If you still aren't able to use AirPlay even after trying these steps, contact Apple Support.

-*HomePod isn't available in all countries and regions.
+*HomePod isn't available in all countries or regions.